Colombia apologizes after soccer president's arrest at Copa America final in Miami

 Colombia soccer federation apologizes for behavior of president and his son

 The federation said it happened after members of their delegation were denied access to the stadium field after the game, despite having credentials and badges.
+The federation added one of the security guards made a threatening gesture and Jesurún tried to complain about his son being subdued.

 Colombia Football Federation chief bonds out of a Miami jail a day after Copa America chaos

-His father waved his credentials and said, "This credential is for me.
-It says total access and the security guard, one of those who wanted to feel important, didn't recognize it, and insisted I couldn't go in and he pushed me."
+His father waved his credentials and said: "This credential is for me.
+It says 'total access' and the security guard, one of those who wanted to feel important, didn't recognize it, and insisted I couldn't go in and he pushed me."

-On Tuesday, Miami-Dade Commissioner Juan Carlos Bermudez said, "I chair a public safety committee and we need to do a better job to make sure we are prepared for upcoming events like the World Cup.
-We have to have better preparation and I plan to be part of the discussions to make sure that happens."
+"I chair a public safety committee and we need to do a better job to make sure we are prepared for upcoming events like the World Cup.
+We have to have better preparation and I plan to be part of the discussions to make sure that happens," Bermudez said.

-Bermudez also sent an email to the Miami-Dade mayor and Commissioner Oliver Gilbert.
+Bermudez also sent an email to the Miami-Dade Mayor Daniella Levine Cava and Commissioner Oliver Gilbert to discuss plans moving forward.

 Read more